 How Much Does Link Building Cost?

 Like with retainers and hourly models, there is no precise answer to how much you’ll pay.
-Your overall investment depends on your industry, competitiveness, history and how fast you want to grow.
+Your overall investment depends on your industry, competitiveness, history, and how fast you want to grow.
 This will all inform how many links you’ll need monthly.

 Here’s generally what you can expect from different pricing tiers: